 So what’s my driving motivation?

 MY LIFE.
 It’s for all of us.
 For me and my mental and physical health, but also for them.
-I want to wake up knowing that I can take on the day without fear or insecurity of how I look, but knowing that I’ll be around and active to take part in my kids’ everyday lives.
+My desire is to wake up knowing that I can take on the day without fear or insecurity of how I look, but knowing that I’ll be around and active to take part in my kids’ everyday lives.
 I want to be able to focus and push myself in my work which writing this at 6 am is proof that I am getting better at early rising!
 I want to be able to enjoy the world with my husband, he’s super adventurous and we want to grow old together.
 I’ve got to keep up with him!

 As I scrolled through Facebook this morning I was inspired to share this from a coffee blocks video ad that popped up on my newsfeed.
 It’s a sweet video narrated by a child that is watching his or her mom workout or exercise.
 I felt it fitting to share here because our kids watch us.
 They mimic us.
 We teach them through words, but actions always speak louder.
 As my kiddos grow older, I hope they adapt the healthier choices that I’ve made.
-I can’t be there every second of the day, but them seeing my dedication to be better on the inside is what I hope resonates with them as they grow up.
+While I can’t be there every second of the day, but them seeing my dedication to be better on the inside is what I hope resonates with them as they grow up.

-I know everyone is different and everyone’s lifestyle is different.
+Everyone is different and everyone’s lifestyle is different.
 I can’t help but feel like at some point we need to make a choice for ourselves first.
 I want to be around for A LOT of things, I have a lot of graduations, weddings and celebrations in life with my family.
 And let’s be honest, since I’m missing #Disneyland60 this weekend, I need to be around for #Disneyland100. 🙂

 I’m grateful for each of you that take the time to follow my journey, when I write or when I don’t.
-I’m blessed and I look forward to sharing more thoughts on life in the near future.
+I’m blessed and I look forward to sharing more thoughts on life in the near future. xx